-A couple of years ago, on our yearly trip to Israel to visit family, we met a local farmer who came to do some maintenance work on my mother-in-law’s fruit trees.
+A couple of years ago, on our yearly trip to Israel to visit family, we met a local farmer who came to do some maintenance work on my ex-mother-in-law’s fruit trees.

 I started following the guy like a lost puppy, and what do you know?
 He took me in.

-After that day a couple of years ago, I wrote the post 4 Techniques of Grafting Fruit Trees which is one of the most successful posts on the blog.
+After that day a couple of years ago, I wrote the post 4 Techniques of Grafting Fruit Trees which is one of the most successful posts on the blog (I’ll refer to it a lot in this post).

 And I get why… Grafting is a tricky business.
 There are so many benefits to grafting, and people have been grafting fruit trees for years, but there are so few people who know how to do it and so many things that can go wrong.
 It’s like making cheese, you have to practice and practice and practice until you get it right.

 This is why it’s so valuable to learn it first hand from someone that has a ton of experience.

 So today is your lucky day!
 Our last visit to Israel was during grafting season and we got to tag along on a day of grafting and fruit trees maintenance.
 I am sharing it all here with you!